Mexicans: Music

 Mexican society enjoys a vast array of music genres, showing the diversity of Mexican culture.
-Traditional music includes Mariachi, Banda, Norteño, Ranchera and Corridos; on an everyday basis most Mexicans listen to contemporary music such as pop, rock, etc. in both English and Spanish.
+Traditional music includes mariachi, banda, Norteño, ranchera, cumbia, and corridos; on an everyday basis most Mexicans listen to contemporary music such as pop, rock, etc. in both English and Spanish.
 Mexico has the largest media industry in Hispanic America, producing Mexican artists who are famous in Central and South America and parts of Europe, especially Spain.

 Some well-known Mexican singers are Thalía, Luis Miguel, Alejandro Fernández, Julieta Venegas and Paulina Rubio.
 Mexican singers of traditional music are Lila Downs, Susana Harp, Jaramar, GEO Meneses and Alejandra Robles.
-Popular groups are Café Tacuba, Molotov and Maná, among others.
+Popular groups are Café Tacuba, Molotov, RBD and Maná, among others.
 Since the early years of the 2000s (decade), Mexican rock has seen widespread growth both domestically and internationally.